paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md

       (II) in which materials used in the production of the article originate or in which the article or such materials, undergo production that contributes to a claim that the article is eligible for preferential treatment.

-(2) **Certificate of Origin** — The Certificate of Origin that otherwise would be required pursuant to the provisions of paragraph (1) shall not be required in the case of an article imported under [section 3721 of this title](./chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md#section-3721) if such Certificate of Origin would not be required under Article 503 of the NAFTA (as implemented pursuant to United States law), if the article were imported from Mexico.
+(2) **Certificate of Origin** — The Certificate of Origin that otherwise would be required pursuant to the provisions of paragraph (1) shall not be required in the case of an article imported under [section 3721 of this title](./chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md#section-3721) if such Certificate of Origin would not be required under article 5.5 of the USMCA (as implemented pursuant to United States law), if the article were imported from Mexico.

 (3) **Penalties for exporters** — If the President determines, based on sufficient evidence, that an exporter has engaged in transshipment as defined in paragraph (4), then the President shall deny for a period of 5 years all benefits under [section 3721 of this title](./chapter-023-extension-of-certain-trade-benefits-to-sub-saharan-africa.md#section-3721) to such exporter, any successor of such exporter, and any other entity owned or operated by the principal of the exporter.